msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 When I was employed, I got a desktop and needed a laptop.
 I suggested one that was around 2 avg Croatian salaries, we should buy a very good one if I'm moving away from desktop.
 They said it is too much and that I can keep the desktop and find a cheaper laptop.

-I moved to another company and wanted Mac: I was told no way, it's not supported by our it.
+I moved to another company and wanted Mac: I was told no way, it's not supported by our IT.
 And I was suggested to get one of the laptops from a compensation with some company.
 I had to fight to be able to pick a laptop from anywhere.

 That was last piece of equipment I didnt pick myself.
 Some of the things I picked prooved to be a catastrophic piece of shit, not gonna name the company but it's abbriviated HP.